 In June we opened our brand new exhibit and closed the current I&J Predator Exhibit for renovations.
 This means we will be saying goodbye to our ragged-tooth sharks as we release them back into the ocean.

 You're invited to dive in the Ocean Basket Kelp Forest

 For a limited time only, we’re lifting the need for a PADI Advanced qualification.
 We are inviting divers with an Open Water qualification to experience the enchanted underwater forest of the Ocean Basket Kelp Forest Exhibit.
 You’ll love drifting with the kelp fronds, the red stumpnose and the galjoen, South Africa’s national fish.
 You might even catch a glimpse of the mysterious pyjama shark!

 Be among the first to dive in our new exhibit

-And then, from 20 June, another completely new dive experience awaits you - dive in the newly opened exhibit which is 6m deep, has a full tunnel and displays incredible species such as turtles, rays and even tuna.
+Another completely new dive experience awaits you.
+Dive in the newly opened I&J Ocean Exhibit, which is 6m deep, has a full tunnel and displays incredible species such as turtles, rays, guitarshark, brindle bass, and even yellowfin tuna.